 Our sales team closes lots of deals.
-Occasionally, we visit clients on site, which requires a proposal or pitch deck that shows our tool’s value.
-We include relevant case studies, publication examples, a concise summary, a solution to our prospects’ pain points, and information on how they can fulfill their needs with our platform.
+Occasionally, we visit customers on site, which requires a proposal or pitch deck that shows our tool’s value.
+We include relevant case studies, examples, a concise summary, a solution to our prospects’ pain points, and information on how they can fulfill their needs with our platform.

 If sensitive content ever needs to be taken down, we can simply unpublish the deck instead of trying to undo emails and track down files that have already been shared (pretty much impossible).
-The ability to integrate our proposals with HubSpot also lets us see whether customers have read the publication and update relevant properties in our CRM.
+The ability to integrate our proposals with HubSpot also lets us see whether customers have read the content and update relevant properties in our CRM.

 Presentations are similar to pitch decks and proposals, but also include product presentations at trade shows or thought leadership presentations at conferences.

-Our tool is great for creating presentations that are easy to share.
+Our platform is great for creating presentations that are easy to share.
 We’re often asked to share our presentation with event hosts before the day of an event for logistical purposes.
 Using Foleon, we can simply share a URL and avoid the hassle of worrying about attachments.

 PowerPoint and Keynote require their own applications, so if our host venue only has PC computers, they would be unable to open Keynotes.
 Every computer has a browser, however, which means they can always open a Foleon.